Texas officials revise number of people missing in Kerr County following catastrophic flooding down to 3 - Local News 8

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Leigh Waldman, Michelle Watson, Eric Levenson and Rebekah Riess contributed to this report.
+CNN’s Leigh Waldman, Eric Levenson and Rebekah Riess contributed to this report.